-I am writing to you with a further update about what is happening over the future of Epsom Hospital.
+I am writing to you with an update on the situation at Epsom Hospital.

 Member since: 10th July 2012

 We love the great local businesses and community